MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/gmsa-configure-app.md

 ms.service: windows-containers
 ms.assetid: 9e06ad3a-0783-476b-b85c-faff7234809c
 ---
-# Configure your app to use a Group Managed Service Account
+# Configure your app to use a gMSA

 In the typical configuration, a container is only given one Group Managed Service Account (gMSA) that is used whenever the container computer account tries to authenticate to network resources.
 This means your app will need to run as **Local System** or **Network Service** if it needs to use the gMSA identity.